 The scenario: You’ve completed your marketing campaign, and now it’s time for the fun part— reporting on the results.
 Your CMO is excited to see how each effort performed and eager to know which was the most profitable.

-The process in Marketo: To run the requested reports and provide revenue attribution metrics, you’ll need Revenue Explorer or the newer Marketo Performance Insights (MPI) product.
-Both apply a multi-touch, even-split model to attribution with slight variances between the tools.
-With RE, reporting visualization is pivot table style with some ability to create calculated fields and add custom dimensions; however, flexibility is limited and the calculated data is in a silo that can’t be connected to other sources.
 The MPI reporting dashboard is more visually appealing, but customization is very limited and not designed for ad-hoc data exploration.
 Overall, if multi-touch, even-split attribution is not the model you want, then Marketo-based attribution does not meet your needs.

-The process in Bizible: Bizible offers an array of choices for users accustomed to RE or MPI, including multiple attribution models ranging from traditional to complex plus a newer machine learning model.
+Bizible offers an array of choices for users accustomed to RE or MPI, including multiple attribution models ranging from traditional to complex plus a newer machine learning model.
 Determining which of your marketing efforts are most profitable is easier in Bizible, as it allows for more flexibility in manipulating and combining data with other objects and systems.
-Moreover, because attribution calculations are stored in fields on CRM objects, you have full access to the native reporting capabilities of your CRM.
-The data is also accessible via API, can be added to other systems or exported to a data warehouse.
-Marketers will also appreciate Bizible’s Discover UI, which is similar to MPI, for a familiar and aesthetically appealing view.

 A Functional Comparison: